-A probation system review is therefore an exciting opportunity for the principals involved in the management and day-to-day operation of a probation department and juvenile justice system to assess how they are doing in relation to their goals, objectives and outcomes for which they are accountable.
-It is an opportunity to enhance practice by making sure that policy and procedures, corresponding training, departmental management, and supervision of probationers are all aligned to reflect best practices.
-It also provides a chance to include important partners in the exploration and potential improvement of key decision processes and practices that impact the functioning of the juvenile justice and probation system.
+The Probation and Youth Justice System Review is therefore an exciting opportunity for the principals involved in the management and day-to-day operation of a probation department, court administration, and youth justice system to assess how they are doing in relation to the goals, objectives, and outcomes for which they are accountable.
+It is an opportunity to enhance practice by making sure that policy and procedures, corresponding training and quality improvement approaches, departmental management for current practice and change leadership, and supervision of probationers are all lined up to reflect best practices.
+It also provides a chance to include important partners in the exploration and potential improvement of key decision processes and practices that affect the functioning of the youth justice and juvenile probation system.